mdbridge/click-by-voice/README.md

 * Webpages changing an element after the initial page load can make that element's hint disappear
   * usually refreshing hints will make the hint reappear
+* When a webpage removes then re-creates an element, it will get a new hint; when done repeatedly, this causes the element's hint number to keep increasing

 ### Other issues